Advanced search

 • Diagnosis or history of severe depression, anorexia nervosa/anorexic disorders, suicidal tendencies, psychotic symptoms, severe mood disorders, mania, schizophrenia, psychopathic/borderline personality disorder.

-• Pre-existing cerebrovascular disorders cerebral aneurysm, vascular abnormalities including vasculitis or stroke or known risk factors for cerebrovascular disorders
+• Pre-existing cerebrovascular disorders, such as cerebral aneurysm, vascular abnormalities including vasculitis or stroke

 4.4 Special warnings and precautions for use

-Methylphenidate treatment is not indicated in all children with ADHD and the decision to use the drug must be based on a very thorough assessment of the severity and chronicity of the child's symptoms in relation to the child's age.
+Methylphenidate treatment is not indicated in all patients with ADHD and the decision to use the drug must be based on a very thorough assessment of the severity and chronicity of the patient's symptoms (in children, in relation to the child's age).

-The safety and efficacy of long term use of methylphenidate has not been systematically evaluated in controlled trials.
-Methylphenidate treatment should not and need not be indefinite.
-Methylphenidate treatment is usually discontinued during or after puberty.
-Patients on long-term therapy (i.e. over 12 months) must have careful ongoing monitoring according to the guidance in section 4.2 and 4.4 for cardiovascular status, growth, appetite, development of de nevo or worsening of pre-existing psychiatric disorders.
-Psychiatric disorders to monitor for are described below, and include (but are not limited to) motor or vocal tics, aggressive or hostile behaviour, agitation, anxiety, depression, psychosis, mania, delusions, irritability, lack of spontaneity, withdrawal and excessive perseveration.
+Patients on long-term therapy (i.e., more than 12 months) must have careful ongoing monitoring according to the guidance in section 4.2 and 4.4 for cardiovascular status, growth, appetite, development of de novo or worsening of pre-existing psychiatric disorders.
+Psychiatric disorders to monitor for are described below and include (but are not limited to) motor or vocal tics, aggressive or hostile behaviour, agitation, anxiety, depression, psychosis, mania, delusions, irritability, lack of spontaneity, withdrawal, and excessive perseveration (see also section 4.2).

 Cardiovascular status

 Analyses of data from clinical trials of methylphenidate in children and adolescents with ADHD showed that patients using methylphenidate may commonly experience changes in diastolic and systolic blood pressure of over 10 mmHg relative to controls.
-The short and long term clinical consequences of these cardiovascular effects in children and adolescents are not known, but the possibility of clinical complications cannot be excluded as a result of the effects observed in the clinical trial data.
-Caution is indicated in treating patients whose underlying medical conditions might be compromised by increases in blood pressure or heart rate.
+Changes in diastolic and systolic blood pressure values were also observed in clinical trial data from adult ADHD patients.
+However, these changes were smaller compared to children and adolescents (around 2-3 mmHg relative to controls).
+The short- and long-term clinical consequences of these cardiovascular effects in children and adolescents are not known, but the possibility of clinical complications cannot be excluded as a result of the effects observed in the clinical trial data.
+Caution is advised in treating patients whose underlying medical conditions might be compromised by increases in blood pressure or heart rate.
 See section 4.3 for conditions in which methylphenidate treatment is contraindicated.

 Cardiovascular status should be carefully monitored.
 Blood pressure and pulse should be recorded on centile chart at each adjustment of dose and then at least every 6 months.

-The use of methylphenidate is contraindicated in certain pre-existing cardiovascular disorders unless specialist paediatric advice has been obtained (see section 4.3 Contraindications).
+The use of methylphenidate is contraindicated in certain pre-existing cardiovascular disorders unless specialist cardiac advice has been obtained (see section 4.3).

 Sudden death and pre-existing cardiac structural abnormalities or other serious cardiac disorders